Open Invitation for Government Staff Members

-The goal of this process is to surface great ideas in all phases of germination that would not happen, but for this call for cross-system research ideas.
+The goal of this process is to surface great ideas in all phases of germination that would not happen, but for this call for research ideas.

 - In a few sentences, tell us why Colorado Lab resources are needed to take make this great idea a reality.
-In other words, why isn’t your agency already doing this (e.g., partnerships, data sharing/linking, research expertise, time, funding, etc.)?
+In other words, why isn’t your organization already doing this (e.g., partnerships, data sharing/linking, research expertise, time, funding, etc.)?

 - In a few sentences, what if anything, has already been accomplished to lay the groundwork for this great research idea?

 - Which of the Lab’s priorities does this idea fall under?